afonsojramos/useaurora.app/pages/docs/getting-started/installation.md

 Congratulations!
 Now follow the Initialization section to add your first user to Aurora!

 > By default, Aurora uses the JWT as AUTH MODE even if not specified.
 You can set up also the cookie method which is recommended, using the _cookie_ value instead of _jwt_.
-For more informations check the [Authentication](/docs/advanced/authentication) section.
+For more information check the [Authentication](/docs/advanced/authentication) section.

 ## Manual Installation